 3 – Create a clear division using two different colors.
 In order to keep it clean and minimalistic, you can choose darker or lighter shades of color.
 In our template, we used two different shades of blue, but you can also use two contrasting colors, like tones of red and blue.
 If you aren’t sure which colors to pick, this post might guide you!

 4 – Always stay consistent using the same kind of elements.
-We’ve covered this in the past, but look at the example below: the first version shows the correct usage of the same fonts and same style icons, while in the second one we chose different fonts and inconsistent icons.
+Look at the example below: the first version shows the correct usage of the same fonts and same style icons, while in the second one we chose different fonts and inconsistent icons.
 The difference is subtle yet meaningful.
 One is simple, clean and pleasing, and the other one looks messy.

 Two quick Pikto tips: First, icons that share the same style are usually grouped together under categories.
 Second, use the same Text Frame for each side, this way you’ll make sure your design stays consistent